 - A. These regulations are promulgated pursuant to the authority conferred under R.I.
-Gen. Laws §§ 23-1-1, 23-1-17, and 42-35-2.10 and to Executive Order 20-32 and 20-50 and its predecessors, for the purpose of establishing certain criteria for safe activity by and at covered entities in Rhode Island during the COVID-19 state of emergency in the interest of the public health. - B. These regulations are intended to supplement and not replace COVID-19 related regulations promulgated by other State agencies and departments. - C. In accordance with R.I.
-Gen. Laws § 42-35-2.10, these regulations shall remain in effect until no later than September 5, 2020, unless renewed for a period not exceeding sixty (60) days.
+Gen. Laws §§ 23-1-1 and 23-1-17, and to Executive Order 20-50 and its predecessors and successors, for the purpose of establishing certain criteria for safe activity by and at covered entities in Rhode Island during the COVID-19 state of emergency in the interest of the public health. - B. These regulations are intended to supplement and not replace COVID-19 related regulations promulgated by other State agencies and departments.